Agreeing measurable KPIs (Key Performance Indicators) with your PR agency can mean the difference between success and failure.

-Failing to be clear about deliverables and what constitutes success in a campaign straight away will only lead to problems down the line when you realise your agency has misunderstood what you wanted to achieve, and you end up with a campaign that is doing nothing to meet your business’ overall objectives.
+Failing to be clear about deliverables and what constitutes success in a PR campaign will only lead to problems further down the line.
+When PR agencies and businesses misunderstood what the campaign wanted to achieve, both sides end up with wasted time, effort, and investment.

-Going through the process of setting agreed KPIs can be a difficult process for some agencies, mostly because the way campaign success is measured across the PR industry is so varied that there is no set way of measuring success.
+Going through the process of setting PR KPIs can be a difficult process for some agencies.
+That's because the way campaign success is measured across the PR industry is so varied.
+There is no industry standard or best practice of measuring success.

 However, in the age of digital media, there are a few KPIs which every agency should be able to review and agree with you to ensure your campaign is getting the most out of the money you are investing.